 This Chocolate Cake with Biscoff Buttercream will soon become your go-to cake for every occasion.
 It starts with a flavoursome chocolate and almond cake that needs no fancy equipment to make.
-Then fill and cover it with the dreamy chocolate biscoff buttercream and adorn with crushed maltesers.
+Then fill and cover it with the dreamy chocolate biscoff buttercream, add more creamy Biscoff in the centre and adorn with crushed maltesers.
 You are welcome.

 I created this Chocolate Cake with Biscoff Buttercream for reomaori.
 This keke (cake) honours the 50th anniversary of Te Wiki o te Reo Māori (Māori Language Week), 2025.
 Te Wiki o Te Reo Māori is a time for us to celebrate!
 We have come so far as a country and it is a time to remember that we are on this haerenga (journey) together.
 Te Reo Māori (the Māori Language) is a unique part of Aotearoa (New Zealand).
-Together we can make it thrive if we all take responsibility for it.
-In brief, we all have a roll to play.
-So, what better way to celebrate than with this indulgent keke (cake)!
+In brief, we all have a roll to play so what better way to celebrate than with this indulgent keke (cake).

 Videography and photography taken by Sarah Henderson.